 To access the TLPD offer, or to view previous resources, you will need to create a profile or log in to the T Level Professional Development Platform (PDP).
-Please note, between 1 and 30 August the T Level area of the PDP will be unavailable as we carry out our annual review to improve the site.
-If you registered for CPD courses before 1 August, you will still have access to these during this time – find out more here.

 For the purpose of data protection legislation, the Department for Education (DfE) is the data controller for the personal data processed as part of the T Level Professional Development Offer.
 Please read the privacy notice for more information.

 All T Level Professional Development is offered at no charge to ESFA funded FE providers.